DEAM0/privateseedbox/README.md

 # PrivateSeedBox
-Provider of Free SeedBox hosting
+Provider of Free SeedBox hosting<br>
-Get your Free SeedBox Now!
+Get your Free SeedBox Now!<br>

 Telegram Channel : https://t.me/privateseedbox_official/ (Here is all information about seedbox hosting and news)<br>
 Telegram Group   : https://t.me/privateseedbox/ (A group where you can communicate)<br>